rpatchwork/custom-cupcake-creat/src/prd.md

-# Custom Cupcake Creator - Product Requirements Document
+# Yomco Custom Cupcake Creator - Product Requirements Document

 ## Core Purpose & Success
 - **Mission Statement**: Enable users to design and visualize their perfect cupcake by selecting combinations of flavors, fillings, frostings, and toppings.